shubhamku044/full-stack-interview-questions/README.md

 ---

-What are the drawbacks to the ActiveRecord pattern?
+18. What are the drawbacks to the ActiveRecord pattern?

-What is the Command and Query Responsibility Segregation (CQRS) Pattern?
+19. What is the Command and Query Responsibility Segregation (CQRS) Pattern?

-What are some advantages of using Dependency Injection
+20. What are some advantages of using Dependency Injection

-What are some reasons to use Repository Pattern?
+21. What are some reasons to use Repository Pattern?

-What is an Aggregate Root in the context of Repository Pattern?
+22. What is an Aggregate Root in the context of Repository Pattern?

-In OOP, what is the difference between the Repository Pattern and a Service Layer?
+23. In OOP, what is the difference between the Repository Pattern and a Service Layer?

-Is Unit Of Work equals Transaction?
+24. Is Unit Of Work equals Transaction?
 Or it is more than that?

-When should I use Active Record vs Repository Pattern?
+25. When should I use Active Record vs Repository Pattern?

-What is Interpreter pattern?
+26. What is Interpreter pattern?

-What is Abstract Factory pattern?
+27. What is Abstract Factory pattern?

-What is Adapter Pattern?
+28. What is Adapter Pattern?

-What is Bridge pattern?
+29. What is Bridge pattern?

-What does program to interfaces, not implementations mean?
+30. What does program to interfaces, not implementations mean?

-What is Decorator pattern?
+31. What is Decorator pattern?

-What is Prototype pattern?
+32. What is Prototype pattern?

-What is Facade pattern?
+33. What is Facade pattern?

-Can you give any good explanation what is the difference between Proxy and Decorator?
+34. Can you give any good explanation what is the difference between Proxy and Decorator?

-What are the difference between a Static class and a Singleton class?
+35. What are the difference between a Static class and a Singleton class?

-When should I use Composite design pattern?
+36. When should I use Composite design pattern?

-What is Observer pattern?
+37. What is Observer pattern?

-What is Mediator pattern?
+38. What is Mediator pattern?

-How is Bridge pattern is different from Adapter pattern?
+39. How is Bridge pattern is different from Adapter pattern?

-Explain usage of Service Locator Pattern
+40. Explain usage of Service Locator Pattern

-What is Flyweight pattern?
+41. What is Flyweight pattern?

-What is the difference between Strategy design pattern and State design pattern?
+42. What is the difference between Strategy design pattern and State design pattern?

-What are some disadvantages of Dependency Injection?
+43. What are some disadvantages of Dependency Injection?

-What is relationship between Repository and Unit of Work?
+44. What is relationship between Repository and Unit of Work?

-Why would I ever use a Chain of Responsibility over a Decorator?
+45. Why would I ever use a Chain of Responsibility over a Decorator?

-Why shouldn't I use the Repository Pattern with Entity Framework?
+46. Why shouldn't I use the Repository Pattern with Entity Framework?

-When would you use the Builder Pattern?
+47. When would you use the Builder Pattern?
 Why not just use a Factory Pattern?

-Explain what is Composition over Inheritance?
+48. Explain what is Composition over Inheritance?

-How should I be grouping my Repositories when using Repository Pattern?
+49. How should I be grouping my Repositories when using Repository Pattern?

-Is Repository Pattern as same as Active Record Pattern?
+50. Is Repository Pattern as same as Active Record Pattern?

-What will you choose: Repository Pattern or "smart" business objects?
+51. What will you choose: Repository Pattern or "smart" business objects?

-Could you explain some benefits of Repository Pattern?
+52. Could you explain some benefits of Repository Pattern?

-Could you explain the difference between Façade vs. Mediator?
+53. Could you explain the difference between Façade vs. Mediator?

-What is the difference between the Template patterns and the Strategy pattern?
+54. What is the difference between the Template patterns and the Strategy pattern?

-Could you explain what is the Deadly Diamond of Death?
+55. Could you explain what is the Deadly Diamond of Death?

-Explain difference between the Facade, Proxy, Adapter and Decorator design patterns?
+56. Explain difference between the Facade, Proxy, Adapter and Decorator design patterns?

-Can we use the CQRS without the Event Sourcing?
+57. Can we use the CQRS without the Event Sourcing?

-What's the difference between the Dependency Injection and Service Locator patterns?
+58. What's the difference between the Dependency Injection and Service Locator patterns?

 ## Devops

-**What is Kubernetes?
+**1. What is Kubernetes?
 Why organizations are using it?**

 **Kubernetes (K8s)** is an open-source container orchestration platform that automates deployment, scaling, and management of containerized applications.